 The Secret Syke Story

 At the end of Book 2, Syke ran away from Dr. Critchlore's School for Minions because she felt betrayed by everyone there.
-Everyone had lied to her about how her mother died.
+They had lied to her about how her mother died.
 Even her best friend, Runt Higgins, had kept the truth from her.
 She then shows up in book 3 as a student at Critchlore's rival school, the Pravus Academy.
 How did she get there?
 As I wrote Polar Distress, it occurred to me that Syke was actually having more of an adventure than Runt for a good part of the book.
 Here's how her story started...

 A spy must keep a secret